 Membership Meeting Notice

-> When held in-person, our meetings are in the Education Center room at Moorpark High School.
-Moorpark High School is located on Tierra Rejada Road in Moorpark, CA. Take California 23 to Tierra Rejada Road.
+Meetings are held in the Education Center room at Moorpark High School, located on Tierra Rejada Road in Moorpark.
+Take California 23 to Tierra Rejada Road.
 Turn west and continue on Tierra Rejada Road approximately 3.5 miles.
 Turn right at Mountain Trail Street.
 The parking lot is on the left, 400 feet from Tierra Rejada at 12400 Mountain Trail Street.
 Enter campus through the parking lot gate on the west side of the lot.
 Go between buildings L & K and then on to the end of building H. The Education Center will be on the right at the end of building H. Here is a map of the school.

-> Any address changes made in Arbiter, must also be made via email to Jeff Plunkett (Treasurer) so that he can make the change in Quick Books software.
+Any address changes made in Arbiter, must also be made via email to Jeff Plunkett (Treasurer) so that he can make the change in Quick Books software.
 An address change in Arbiter does not link up with Quick Books where checks are printed.
 If you do not send an email to Jeff updating your address change, your tournament check will have your old address as no change was made in Quick Books.
 This is very important you follow up with Jeff Plunkett.
 It is not his responsibility to check Arbiter for address discrepancies if checks are returned.

 Our fiscal calendar year runs from March 1 through the end of February of the next calendar year.
 Annual Membership Application and Dues are required each fiscal year as stated in our Constitution and By Laws: Section III Membership, item (B).
 It is important that the association has updated and current application of its members, along with membership fees to meet the association financial obligations for the year.
 These items are due by March 31 each year.